-Figure 1-1 compares recovery wells before and after a WTDP has been used to create a cone of depression.
+Figure 1, compares recovery wells before and after a WTDP has been used to create a cone of depression.
 Note that the hydrocarbon layer becomes thicker after a cone of depression has been established.
-Static water level is the distance from the ground surface to the hydrocarbon/water interface.
+Static water level is the distance from the ground surface to the hydrocarbon/water interface drops in the well when pumping begins.
 Drawdown is therefore the depth of the cone of depression.
 Radius of influence is the distance from the well center to the limit of the cone of depression.

-Since the efficiency of hydrocarbon concentration and recovery is determined to a large extent by conditions in and around the recovery well, it is important that the well be drilled and developed under the supervision of a qualified hydro geologist.
+Since the efficiency of hydrocarbon concentration and recovery is determined to a large extent by conditions in and around the recovery well, it is important that the well be drilled and "developed" under the supervision of a qualified hydro geologist.
 Well development is the process of removing fine sediments and grit from the well and reducing compaction of the surrounding earth.
 Properly carried out, well development procedures will increase the rate at which water and hydrocarbon can flow into the well.
 Other suggestions for proper recovery well maintenance and operation are:

-- Since there is a gradient of hydrocarbon dissolved in the water from the interface on down, the water pump intake should be positioned well below the hydrocarbon layer.
+- 1. Since there is a gradient of hydrocarbon dissolved in the water from the interface on down, the water pump intake should be positioned well below the hydrocarbon layer.
 Water samples should be tested on a regular basis.
-If hydrocarbon levels prove excessive, a water purification system can be used; contact Geotech Environmental Equipment, Inc. for further information. - 2.
+If hydrocarbon levels prove excessive, a water purification system should be purchased from Geotech Environmental Equipment, Inc. - 2.
 Establish monitoring wells at different distances and directions from the recovery well.
 Monitor the cone of depression and any movements of the hydrocarbon plume.